bbor/hier-db/README.md

   - a single data object that has a `name` field.
   - a string.
 A new object will be created with that string as its name.
   - an array of the above.
 Each item is added as a separate new record.
+- If the new item already has something in its `parents` property, that value will be kept as-is.
-- If you provide a parent, the new record or records will get added under that parent.
-The parent parameter can be either the uid of another record, or the record itself.
-If you provide a parent, and it isn't already in the database, the parenting will fail.
-Any parents or children that are already present in the new record are kept.
+  Otherwise, by default the new item's parent list is set to `['root']` (see `.root` above).
+You can prevent this by providing a `parent` parameter to specify what record the new record or records should get put under.
+The `parent` parameter can be either the uid of another record, or the record itself.
+If you provide a parent that isn't already in the database, the parenting will fail.

 ### .remove (records, promote_orphans)